 We'll get right to the heart of the matter.
 The Life and Legend of Wyatt Earp did not begin when Hugh O'Brien rode into Dodge City fresh off the buffalo plains.
-The Life and Legend of Wyatt Earp began on October 26, 1881 with the street fight involving firearms that occured on the vacant half of Lot 2 of Tombstone, Arizona Block 17 between Camillus Fly's boarding house and photography shop and the building owned by William Harwood.
+The Life and Legend of Wyatt Earp began on October 26, 1881 in Tombstone, Arizona with the street fight involving firearms that occurred on the vacant half of Lot 2 of Block 17 between Camillus Fly's boarding house and photography shop and the building owned by William Harwood.
 Fortunately for the many book covers, title pages, and movie marquees, the battle was close enough to a local livery stable that it can accurately be styled the "Gunfight Near the OK Corral".

 Figuring out who fired first and who shot who has been a historical parlor game ever since Wyatt and his friend John Henry "Doc" Holliday were arrested following the gunfight.
 Yes, Wyatt and Doc were arrested.
 Despite what you see on the television or in motion pictures, gunfights in the Old West were as illegal then as now and the perpetrators could not just ride off merrily into the sunset.
 Usually there would be a trial or inquiry, which if often perfunctory, satisfied the legal requirements of the times.

 Wyatt's brothers, Virgil and Morgan were at the gunfight, too, but were too seriously wounded to be thrown in jail.
 It was Virgil, we must point out, not Wyatt, who was the city marshal of Tombstone.
 At the time, Wyatt was a faro banker in the Oriental saloon.
 The youngest of the five Earp brothers (yes, there were five) was Morgan, and he was serving as an assistant to Virgil.